Wants to Meet Up

 About films :

-"2046" by Wong Kar-Wai (this film is a poem), "Good men, good women", "Cafe Lumiere" by Hou Hsiao Hsien (all films by Hou Hsiao Hsien), Chinese, HK and Taiwanese directors (Ang Lee, Wong Kar-Wai, Dai Sijie, Edward Yang, Liu Hao, Zhang Yimou, Jia Zhangke, Wang Quan'an...), Japanese (Ozu), Korean (Hong Sang-Soo), Vietnamese...
+* Asia: "2046" by Wong Kar-Wai (this film is a poem), "Good men, good women", "Cafe Lumiere" by Hou Hsiao Hsien (all films by Hou Hsiao Hsien), Chinese, HK and Taiwanese directors (Ang Lee, Wong Kar-Wai, Dai Sijie, Edward Yang, Liu Hao, Zhang Yimou, Jia Zhangke, Tsai Ming-Liang, Wang Quan'an...), Japanese (Ozu, Kurosawa, Mikio Naruse, Naomi Kawase), Korean (Hong Sang-Soo, Kim Ki-Duk), Vietnamese...

 And of course every good film from all over the world, such as : films by Pedro Almodovar (Spain), Emir Kusturica (Balkans), Lucrecia Martel (Argentina), Hitchcock (Ah!
 "Rebecca"...), Julio Medem (Spain), "Viva la libertà" by Roberto Andò , "Children of Paradise" by Marcel Carné (the most beautiful film ever directed)...

-And a series : Metrosexuality!
-(UK, by Rikki Beadle Blair) And the awesome, classical "Doctor Who"!!! and by Jenji Kohan (Orange is the new black, Weeds), the Danish "Borgen" (on politics) and "Arvingerne" (The Legacy); also, the British, historical "Downton Abbey", and the harsh but great "Hatufim" (I have not seen the Americam version "Homeland"; after the Israeli series, I thought it might be difficult not to compare)
+and TV series by Jenji Kohan (Orange is the new black, Weeds), the great French series "Ainsi soient-ils" about seminarians and power struggles within the Catholic church; the Danish "Borgen" (on politics) and "Arvingerne" (The Legacy); also, the British, historical "Downton Abbey" and "Indian Summers", and the harsh but great "Hatufim" (I have not seen the Americam version "Homeland"; after the Israeli series, I thought it might be difficult not to compare)

-And of course, "Queer as folk" (for "there's nought so queer as folk" ;) and, to some extent, "The L word" (both pioneers).
+And of course, "Queer as folk" (for "there's nought so queer as folk" ;) and, to some extent as it is a bit too far from the reality of many lesbians, "The L word" (both pioneers).

 Briefly, about books (I read a lot too, but it must be soporific now):